grumdrig/decon/README.md

 A literal value, if given is tested against the value read from the file, and deconstruction is aborted if they do not match.

+Unions represent a number of alternatives.
+E.g.:

+    PetRecord: union {
+      CatRecord
+      DogRecord
+    }

+The first matching type (that is, whose values verify against the data) in the union will become the value of the union.
+Field names given in a union are ignored.
+Give "null" as the last type in the union to allow the union to not match at all.

+An example of a union:

+    PlanetData: { PlanetRecord[] facts; }

+    PlanetRecord = union {
+      { "satellite:"; cstring moon }
+      { "diameter:"; int32 diameter }
+    }

+Which would process input

+    "diameter:\212\015\000\000satellite:phobos\000satellite:diemos\000"

+into

+   { facts: [{moon: "phobos"}, {moon: "diemos"}, {diameter: 6794}] }

 Usage